outlaws42/weather-kiosk_backend/README.md

 ## config.py
 You will need to create a dir in weatherkiosk called instance and your config.py.
 So it will be like this weatherkiosk/instance/config.py
-You can get a api key from https://openweathermap.org/  Alternativally you can use the weather bit API.
-To use weather bit you would need to change the `API` setting in the `settings.py` to 1 as well as get a weather bit API key and put it in the `config.py` file as followes.
+You can get a api key from https://openweathermap.org/  Alternativally you can use the weather bit API https://www.weatherbit.io/.
+To use weather bit you would need to change the `API` setting in the `settings.py` to 1 as well as get a weather bit API key and put it in the `config.py` file as follows.

 ```python